-08:15 - The young Masa, 23 years old, wakes up; he works in Tokyo for one of the biggest gaming companies in Japan.
-He lives alone in a typical Japanese apartment, these apartments are known for their efficient use of space, that is, they are small.
-Like most Japanese, he does not bathe in the morning, even to avoid wasting time, he prefers to take it at night – the Japanese bathe not only to keep themselves clean, but also to relax, often in a hot tub.
-So, he washes his face, brushes his teeth, takes off his pajamas and gets dressed to go to work, a routine that takes no more than 10 minutes.
+08:15 – 23-year-old Masa wakes up; he works in Tokyo for one of the biggest game companies in Japan.
+He lives alone in a typical Japanese apartment, these apartments are known for their efficient use of space, meaning they are small.
+Like most Japanese people, he doesn't take a bath in the morning, even to save time, he prefers to take it at night – the Japanese bathe not only to keep themselves clean, but also to relax, often in a hot tub.
+So he washes his face, brushes his teeth, takes off his pajamas and gets dressed for work, a routine that takes no more than 10 minutes.

 09:10 – He's already on his way to the train station so he can go to work – it's raining and Masa is using an umbrella.
-He arrives at the company around 9:50.
-Masa works for Bandai Namco studios, which is the entertainment division of the Bandai Namco group, a Japanese company famous for producing games like Tekken, Mario Kart and even Pac-man.
-The company has about 1,000 employees occupying 5 floors in a building in Tokyo.
+He arrives at the company around 09:50.
+Masa works for Bandai Namco studios, which is the entertainment division of Bandai Namco, a Japanese company famous for producing games like Tekken, Mario Kart and even Pac-man.
+The company has about 1,000 employees occupying 5 floors of a building in Tokyo.

 Masa gets to work – he spends most of the day programming

-Upon reaching the floor where Masa works, he hits his spot and goes to his desk, turns on his computer, takes off his shoes and puts on comfortable sandals.
+Upon reaching the floor where she works, Masa clocks in and goes to her desk, turns on her computer, takes off her shoes and puts on comfortable sandals.

-Before starting to program, Masa checks his e-mail, as well as the company's internal social network, he does it all while eating something – his breakfast.
+Before starting to program, Masa checks his e-mail, as well as the company's internal social network, he does all this while eating something – his breakfast.

-Next to Masa's desk there is a 'video games corner' where the staff keep some consoles such as: PS, Xbox, Switch and virtual reality glasses in addition to a powerful computer.
+Next to Masa's table there is a 'video game corner' where people keep some consoles such as: PS, Xbox, Switch and virtual reality glasses in addition to a powerful computer.

-On the second floor is the employees' lounge.
-There are at least 4 bins for different types of garbage; it also has a pan of hot water and a microwave.
-There is also a snack corner and also a refrigerator with ice cream and other treats and any employee can take it since the products are replaced according to the amount being deposited at the cashier - the system used there is the 'take-pay' based in the honesty system.
-Would that work if it were here in Brazil?
+On the second floor is the staff lounge.
+There are at least 4 bins for different types of garbage; it also has a pot of hot water and a microwave.
+There is also a snacks corner and also a fridge with ice cream and other goodies and any employee can pick them up since the products are replaced according to the amount that is being deposited at the cashier - the system used there is the 'pick-up-pay' based on in the honesty system.
+Would this work if it was here in Brazil?

-The working environment is similar to that of any other company – we could imagine that because it is a game production company, we would have a Facebook, google style environment there, but this is not the case, were it not for the posters with the characters of the games and some other details we would not imagine that games are produced there.
+The work environment is similar to that of any other company – we could imagine that, as it is a game production company, we would have a facebook, google-style environment there, but this is not the case, were it not for the posters with the game characters and some other details we would not imagine that games are produced there.

-On one of the company's floors there is also a library of electronic games and classic consoles, all you can imagine: Nintendo, PC Engine/TurboGrafx 16, Super Nintendo/SNES, SEGA Master System, SEGA Saturn, Family Computer...
-There are more than 3 shelves full of games (tapes and CDs) and consoles.
+On one of the company's floors, there is also a library of electronic games and classic consoles, everything you can imagine: Nintendo, PC Engine/TurboGrafx 16, Super Nintendo/SNES, SEGA Master System, SEGA Saturn, Family Computer...
+There are over 3 full shelves of games (cartridges and CDs) and consoles.

-12:00 - Masa goes out to lunch with her colleague -同期・どうき – who started working at the company at the same time as him.
-In fact, it is common for Japanese companies to make mass hires once a year from young graduates from Japanese universities.
+12:00 - Masa goes out to lunch with his colleague -同期・どうき – who started working at the company at the same time as him.
+In fact, it is common for Japanese companies to make mass hiring once a year of young graduates from Japanese universities.

-In the building there is a cafeteria, and some food trucks come to the front of the building every day, but it is not always the same truck, it varies every day.
-The queue to be able to order is huge and with the rain and cold the situation is even less pleasant.
-But Masa says that he doesn't always come to the food truck, sometimes he goes out to lunch or buys something at the nearest convenience store.
+In the building there is a cafeteria, and some food trucks come to the front of the building every day, but it's not always the same truck, it varies every day.
+The queue to order is huge and with the rain and the cold the situation is even less pleasant.
+But Masa says he doesn't always come to the food truck, sometimes he goes out to lunch or buys something at the nearest convenience store.

-Question: Is this the only Bandai Namco office in Japan?
+Question: Is this Bandai Namco's only office in Japan?

-For lunch Masa ordered a bowl of roasted duck; before they eat Masa and her colleague join hands and say: いただきます... which means: let's eat or thanks for the meal.
+For lunch, Masa ordered a bowl of roast duck; before eating, Masa and his colleague put their hands together and say: いただきます... which means: let's eat or, also, thank you for the meal.

-After they finish eating and just before going back to work Masa and her colleague go to a space with an arcade with their 'beloved Pac-Man' – the screen is huge, bigger than them, and the controls seem to be very comfortable.
-Employees can play the games available there at any time for free.
+After they finish eating and just before going back to work Masa and his colleague go to a space with an arcade with their 'beloved Pac-Man' – the screen is huge, bigger than them, and the controls seem to be very comfortable.
+Employees can play the games available there anytime for free.

-13:00 - Masa returns to her desk and continues programming.
-Meanwhile, on another floor… Apparently there are different teams working in different parts of the office; let's talk to one of them:
+13:00 Masa returns to his desk and continues programming.
+Meanwhile, on another floor… Apparently there are different teams working in different parts of the office; Let's talk to one of them:

-– Excuse me, then, what is your role here? – I am the director and producer of code vein development that was released recently. - What is the code vein? – code vein is an action RPG with dramatic exploration with animated characters that are set in a dangerous cave. - Can you show me? - ah, the game?
-I'll show you elsewhere After the console has been prepared and the game is loaded. – The main characters of the code vein are all Dracula, so you can customize your own Dracula. – Wow, the graphics are awesome… How long did it take to develop the game? - Since planning… it took, uh, about 5 years. – There was a time when we had 200 people working on the game's development.
+– Excuse me, then, what is your role here? – I am the director and development producer of code vein which was recently released. – What is code vein? – code vein is a dramatic exploration action RPG with animated characters that are set in a dangerous cave. - Can you show me? – oh, the game?
+I'll show you somewhere else After the console has been prepared and the game loaded. – The main characters of code vein are all Draculas, so you can customize your own Dracula. – Wow, the graphics are awesome… How long did it take to develop the game? – From the planning… it took, uh, like 5 years. – There was a time when we had 200 people working on the development of the game.

-Even when the game is released the development is not yet complete, the game continues to be updated based on user comments and create new content to be downloaded.
+Even when the game is released the development is still not complete, the game keeps getting updated based on user feedback and creating new content for download.

-It looks like a group is meeting, let's go talk to them.
+Looks like there's a group meeting, let's go talk to them.

-- Hello, excuse me, can I ask you some questions? - ah, hello, of course ... - So, what are you working on? - We developed a game called Tekken 7 and I am the director of this game. - What are you doing right now? - Well, here we have content to download called 'season pass 3' and we are checking it out. - Can I take a peek at what you are doing? - It's a secret! (laughs)
+- Hello, excuse me, can I ask you some questions? - Oh, hello, sure... - So, what are you working on? - We developed a game called Tekken 7 and I am the director of this game. - What are you doing right now? - Well, here we have downloadable content called 'season pass 3' and we're checking it out. - Can I have a peek at what you're doing? - It's a secret! (laughter)

 Nearby there is a station with arcades with Tekken 7 where people test the characters and their functionality, this is a very important part of the job.

-14:00 – Masa is not working at his desk, he is participating in a 'scrum' meeting – they do this meeting that lasts about 30 minutes every day, in the meeting they review what they had planned the day before, what needs to be done today and discuss problems that may arise, they use software to manage tasks and show everything on a screen during the meeting.
+14:00 – Masa is not working at his desk, he is attending a 'scrum' meeting – they have this meeting which lasts about 30 minutes every day, at the meeting they review what they had planned the day before, what needs to be done today and discuss problems that may arise, they use software to manage the tasks and show everything on a screen during the meeting.

 'Scrum' is an 'agile methodology' for management and planning of software projects.
-Projects are divided into monthly cycles called 'sprints', the sprint represents a 'time box' within the which set of activities to perform.
+Projects are divided into monthly cycles called 'sprints', the sprint represents a 'time box' within the which a set of activities is to be performed.

-14:30 – Before going back to his desk and continuing to program, Masa, who is already a little tired, goes to the company's rest area to take a nap… shortly afterwards he goes to the company's drink machine – drinks are free -, there is tea, soda, juice.
+14:30 – Before going back to his desk and continuing to program, Masa, who is already a little tired, goes to the company break area to take a nap… a little while later he goes to the company drinks machine – drinks are free -, has tea, soda, juice.

-17:00 - Afterwards, Masa goes to a second 'Scrum' meeting - the one that takes place every two weeks they review the 'sprint'.
-The meeting room can be scheduled using a digital panel which makes everything more convenient.
+17:00 - Then, Masa goes to a second 'Scrum' meeting - in this one that takes place every two weeks they review the 'sprint'.
+The meeting room can be scheduled through a digital panel, which makes everything more convenient.

-18:00 – Now, he is finishing his tasks, checking e-mails he was unable to see during the meetings and writing a summary of everything he did today.
+18:00 – Now, he's finishing his tasks, checking the emails he couldn't see during meetings and writing a summary of everything he did today.

-Masa will find his friends so he will be leaving work early.
-He's hungry so he can't wait to have dinner.
+Masa goes to meet his friends so he's leaving work early.
+He's hungry so he can't wait for dinner.

-Masa is almost done with his work for today, then he will go out with some friends
+Masa is almost done with his work for today, then he's going out with some friends

-19:07 – Masa is leaving, just over 8 hours later, but he says that sometimes he needs to stay and work overtime when he's working on big projects.
-Overall this is a good thing.
-Japanese companies often require their employees to do a lot of overtime, which is never paid!
+19:07 – Masa is leaving, just over 8 hours later, but he says he occasionally has to stay and work overtime when he's working on big projects.
+Overall this is good.
+Japanese companies often require their employees to work a lot of unpaid overtime!

-Masa meets with his friends to go to dinner: おつかれさまです – is used to greet co-workers; the literal translation would be something like: 'thanks for your work'.
+Masa meets his friends for dinner: おつかれさまです – is used to greet co-workers; the literal translation would be something like: 'thanks for your work'.

-Today is payday, and Friday, then, they will be able to relax a little more.
+Today is payday and Friday, by the way, so they can relax a little more.

-In Japan people usually order drinks on their own while sharing the food, in the end the group divides the bill into equal parts regardless of how much each person drank or ate; many restaurants allow their customers to smoke indoors – in bars '居酒屋・いざかや' it is common to see people smoking.
+In Japan people usually order drinks on their own while sharing food, in the end the group splits the bill evenly regardless of how much each person drank or ate; many restaurants allow their customers to smoke indoors – in the '居酒屋・いざかや' bars it is common to see people smoking.

-In her spare time Masa assembles GUNDAM dolls, watched videos on YouTube and plays
+In her spare time Masa assembles GUNDAM dolls, watch YouTube videos and play

 21:30 – Masa says goodbye to his friends and goes to the subway station so he can go home.
-Even after work, the place where Masa spends the most time is on the computer.
-He says that during his free time he likes to play and do other things.
+Even after work, the place where Masa spends the most time is at the computer.
+He says that during his free time he likes to play games and do other things.

-– Masa, did you watch YouTube? – Yes, recently I have been watching this channel about GUNDAM・ガンダム that SUNRISE launched.
+– Masa, did you watch YouTube? – Yes, recently I've been watching this channel about GUNDAM・ガンダム that SUNRISE launched.
 I can spend all day watching GUNDAM.
 It is possible to see several GUNDAM boxes and dolls in the apartment.

-- What are you going to do for the rest of the night? - I'm going to assemble a GUNDAM doll until it's time to go to bed, there are several dolls I haven't assembled yet, today I'm going to assemble this one - model: MS-06R-2 JOHNNY RIDDEN'S ZAKUII.
+- What are you going to do for the rest of the night? - I'm going to build a GUNDAM doll until it's time to go to bed, there are several dolls that I haven't built yet, today I'm going to build this one - model: MS-06R-2 JOHNNY RIDDEN'S ZAKUII.

-So, it seems that Masa will spend a few hours assembling the GUNDAM doll, he should go until about midnight, that's it, that was a day in the life of a Japanese programmer.
+So, it looks like Masa will spend a few hours assembling the GUNDAM doll, he should go until midnight, that's it, that was a day in the life of a Japanese programmer.